wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 for any one specimen.
 The contrasting alternatives can be arranged in either of the following ways:

-> a\) In **Bracketed Keys** the contrasting alternatives are placed
-> together, usually under a single
->
-> number.
-Each alternative directs you to the numbered alternative that
-> should be examined next.
-Hence, the first alternative under number 1
-> might direct you to 2 (the second pair of contrasting conditions),
-> while the second alternative under 1 may direct you to 13, omitting
-> all the intervening pairs (2 to 12).
+ a\) In **Bracketed Keys** the contrasting alternatives are placed together, usually under a single number.
+Each alternative directs you to the numbered alternative that should be examined next.
+Hence, the first alternative under number 1 might direct you to 2 (the second pair of contrasting conditions), while the second alternative under 1 may direct you to 13, omitting all the intervening pairs (2 to 12).

->
-> b\) In **Indented Keys** the contrasting alternatives are marked with the
-> same symbols (numbers or letters) and indented or inset the same
-> distance from the left hand margin, but are not necessarily placed
-> directly under each other; indeed, they can sometimes be on different
-> pages of the book, so one has to search for the alternative.
-Commonly
-> the first and second alternatives are distinguished as A and \*A, B
-> and \*B, etc. Having decided which alternative best fits the specimen,
-> proceed to the pair of alternatives that immediately *follows* the
-> correct alternative (**downwards!**).
-Hence, if your specimen fits the
-> second of two alternatives, say \*B, ignore all the choices listed below
-> B and go to the first choice listed under \*B.
+b\) In **Indented Keys** the contrasting alternatives are marked with the same symbols (numbers or letters) and indented or inset the same distance from the left hand margin, but are not necessarily placed directly under each other; indeed, they can sometimes be on different pages of the book, so one has to search for the alternative.
+Commonly the first and second alternatives are distinguished as A and \*A, B and \*B, etc. Having decided which alternative best fits the specimen, proceed to the pair of alternatives that immediately *follows* the correct alternative (**downwards!**).
+Hence, if your specimen fits the second of two alternatives, say \*B, ignore all the choices listed below B and go to the first choice listed under \*B.

 In **both** types, it is essential to -

-> i\) always proceed downwards;
+1. always proceed downwards;
->
-> ii\) **read both alternatives carefully** **before** deciding which best
-> fits the specimen, and check any unfamiliar terms in the glossary.
-> **Never** decide that the first alternative is correct before you read
-> the second of the contrasting pair!
+2.  **read both alternatives carefully** **before** deciding which best fits the specimen, and check any unfamiliar terms in the glossary. **Never** decide that the first alternative is correct before you read the second of the contrasting pair!

->
-> Now turn to the key on page 110.
-This is a key that uses only
-> vegetative characters.
-The advantage of such a key is that it does not
-> require you to have flowers or fruit, which are only on the tree in
-> certain seasons.
-Use this key to identify at least two of the
+ Now turn to the key on page 110.
+This is a key that uses only vegetative characters.
+The advantage of such a key is that it does not require you to have flowers or fruit, which are only on the tree in certain seasons.
+Use this key to identify at least two of the specimens.
-> specimens G to K.

-**3. THE PLANT COLLECTION**
+<div style="page-break-after: always;"></div>

+#Long-term assignments

+##THE PLANT COLLECTION

 See details at the end of the lab manual for plant collection guidelines.
 While the collection is not due until week 8, we suggest that you begin work on this project as soon as possible.

-**4. RESEARCH IN BOTANY**
+##RESEARCH IN BOTANY

 See details at the end of the lab manual and on Moodle for the research in botany guidelines.
 The final submission for research in botany is close to the end of the session.
 Once again, we suggest that you begin work on this project early.

+###Start early!!!

+<div style="page-break-after: always;"></div>

-PRAC 2 (WEEK 3): PLANT CELLS
+#PRAC 2 (WEEK 3): PLANT CELLS

 You should refer to the notes on Light Microscopy and the use of the Olympus CHA Microscope which you will find in the manual introduction.